logzio/logz-docs/_source/user-guide/accounts/pci-dds.md

 ##### Vetting the regex pattern

 Support will walk you through the steps of creating an appropriate regex pattern and specifying which fields to apply it to.
-The process is sensitive and care must be taken to minimize its effects as it can cause ingestion latency.
+The expression will need to be tested to verify that it doesn't interfere with the account’s normal operation and log ingestion and might take several iterations.

 ##### Activate/Deactivate PCI compliance